pymor/pymor/docs/source/getting_started.rst

 object, like the |StationaryDiscretization| in our case, derives from
 |Parametric| and determines the |Parameters| it expects during :meth:`__init__`
 by calling :meth:`~pymor.parameters.base.Parametric.build_parameter_type`.
-The resulting |ParameterType| is stored in the object's :attr:`parameter_type` attribute.
+The resulting |ParameterType| is stored in the object's :attr:`~pymor.parameters.base.Parametric.parameter_type` attribute.
 Let us have a look:

 >>> print(d.parameter_type)
 {diffusion: (2, 3)}